Hani People

 Yuanyang Rice Terraces

 Over 1,300 years of terraced agriculture creating a UNESCO World Heritage landscape.
-The terraces demonstrate sophisticated hydrology and sustainable farming, transforming mountains into cascading fields that shimmer during flooded seasons.

 Long Table Feast (Changzhe)